Calvin Ball III: Crime and policing

 During his first term as county executive, Howard County experienced an overall decrease in crime, including a 40 percent reduction in violent crimes, in addition to the largest increase in police hiring in the county in 15 years.

 In his 2019 budget, Ball sought to phase out the police's aviation program, citing the county's $108 million deficit.
 The program was replaced by a surveillance drone program in 2020.

 In June 2020, following the murder of George Floyd and subsequent protests, Ball said the county would be "revisiting" its police body camera pilot program.
 In his 2021 budget proposal, he allocated $3.2 million toward fully implementing the pilot program, which was later reallocated to the Howard County Public School System, delaying its implementation for a year.
 In his 2022 budget proposal, he included $1.6 million in funding from the American Rescue Plan Act of 2021 toward implementing the program by October.

 In April 2021, Ball said he supported proposed reforms to the county's school resource officer program, which included the removal of officers from county middle schools and requiring police to wear body cameras.
+The body cameras program went into effect in August 2022.
 In October 2021, he proposed legislation to create a county Police Accountability Board to handle complaints about police misconduct.
+In February 2022, Ball signed the legislation to establish the Howard County's Police Accountability Board to review the outcome of complaint investigations and identify trends that could improve policing.